 In 1954, a time in which the filling of indictments almost neared zero, another proceeding began, in a Jerusalem courtroom, that touched on the alleged collaboration of a Jew with the Nazis during the Holocaust.
 Yet this defamation trial stood out starkly from all the kapo criminal trials that preceded it and was not part of that set of trials.
 Unlike the kapo trials, which focused on the brutality of alleged collaborators toward an individual or a group of a few thousand at most, the defendant, a man branded by one attorney as a worse collaborator than the French general Philippe Pétain, was accused of having taken part knowingly in the Nazi plan to rid Hungary of half a million Jews.
 From the moment the audience rose upon the first entrance of Judge Benjamin Halevi to the final knock of the gavel in the hand of Supreme Court Chief Justice Yitzhak Olshan, this trial lasted four years, a period that shook Israeli society.
 For the first time, the issue of collaboration in the Holocaust had become a major public and political topic.

 The events that led up to the trial began to unfold in the summer of 1952, weeks after the overturning of the Jungster death verdict and with the controversy surrounding the reparation negotiations with Germany still raging.
-Malkiel Gruenwald, a seventy-year-old Jerusalemite, mailed a few hundred copies of issue No. 17 of his “Letters to Friends,” a pamphlet that regularly lambasted Israeli political figures in vicious language.
-Possibly inspired the death penalty issued to Jungster, Gruenwald wrote that “the stench of a carcass is irritating my nostrils!
+Malkiel Gruenwald, a seventy-year-old Jerusalemite, who had lost his son, a member of the IZL (the Revisionist underground), during the Israeli War of Independence, mailed a few hundred copies of issue No. 17 of his “Letters to Friends,” a pamphlet that regularly lambasted Israeli political figures in vicious language.
+Possibly inspired by the death penalty issued to Jungster, Gruenwald wrote that “the stench of a carcass is irritating my nostrils!
 This will be the finest funeral yet!
 Dr. Rudolf Kastner must be liquidated!”

-Ten years earlier, in 1944, Rudulf (Reszo) Kastner one of the heads of a Zionist organization, the Rescue Committee, in Budapest.
+Ten years earlier, in 1944, Rudulf (Reszo) Kastner had been one of the heads of a Zionist organization, the Rescue Committee, in Budapest.
 In this position, Kastner negotiated the “blood for goods” agreement with Adolf Eichmann in which in exchange for Germany’s stopping the deportation and killing of hundreds of the thousands of Hungarian Jews, the West would transfer to them 10,000 trucks and merchandise.
 To prove the seriousness with which he undertook the negotiations, Eichmann ordered the release of a train, the “Kastner Train,” loaded with 1,685 passengers, including friends and fifty-two members of Kastner’s family.
 After a few months of internment in Bergen-Belsen, those on the “Kastner Train” would eventually arrive safely in Switzerland.

 Prior to the war, the Hungarian-born Gruenwald lived in Vienna.
 The Nazis offered him the opportunity to collaborate with them, but he refused, and in 1938 he emigrated from Vienna to Mandatory Palestine.
 During the war, fifty-two members of his family perished.
 Gruenwald was obsessed.
 “How did the events in Hungary unfold?” he asked.
 “What happened to my brethren who were led in the last train from Hungary to Auschwitz?”